 The pattern and the design suit two-way stretch knits best, where the fabric has some elastane (Lycra, Spandex) content.
 The design has the twist placed in the high hip area with an option to add extra length if you prefer a longer top.
 If you’re cutting with a one-way stretch (two-way stretch US) knit fabric it’s possible that you won’t necessarily get the same soft drape around the high hip area.

-Also available here as a PDF download to be printed as A4/letter at home or AO and Plotter at the print shop.
-Please be sure when you go to print that you select ‘actual size’ with ‘no scaling’, or at 100% in your print dialogue box.
+My PDF block and pattern downloads can be printed as A0 or 36” plotter print at your local print shop or as A4/letter at home.
+Please be sure when you go to the print shop or print at home that you select for printing at ‘actual size’ with ‘no scaling’, or at 100%.
 This will make sure your pattern is printed at the correct size.

 Your download will include 2 PDF documents:

 - The PDF of the pattern in the print size you have selected (A0, Plotter or A4/letter).

 - A PDF photo tutorial of sewing instructions (22 page PDF) including fabric usage chart, lay-plans, pattern measurements and size chart.